 Aquatic Stadium and training pools: built with public resources, these were intended as temporary facilities which would be disassembled and repurposed.
 The dismantling process is currently ongoing.
-The five temporary swimming pools were reallocated to other sports facilities in Brazil, including Manaus; Salvador; Palmas/Tocantins; and Guaratinguetá/São Paulo.
-A fifth pool has been transferred to the Army Physical Education School in Urca, Rio de Janeiro, a sport complex extensively used by National Federations and COB for training and preparation.
+The temporary swimming pools were reallocated to other sports facilities in Brazil, including Manaus; Salvador; and Guaratinguetá/São Paulo.
+Another pool has been transferred to the Army Physical Education School in Urca, Rio de Janeiro, a sport complex extensively used by National Federations and COB for training and preparation.

 Handball: this temporary arena was built to be disassembled.
 It will be dismantled and used for the construction of four new schools in areas defined by the City Hall.

 The training hockey pitches at a local university are now in use by students and clubs for local tournaments.

 The canoe slalom venue hosted the Latin American championships in September.

 Via Olimpica: privately financed and maintained by a private contractor, the roads in the Olympic Park linking the different sports venues are now open to the public.

 Velodrome: a publicly-funded installation, this venue is now managed and maintained by the Ministry of Sport; it is being opened to the public.

 Tennis Centre: a permanent sports venue, the centre staged a beach volleyball tournament in February 2017.